 Your home’s floor will not only affect the design and feel of the space.
 It can also affect your health, and that of your family, and have an impact on the environment.

-The decision about what to use for your floors, or what to replace them with, is an important one as usually, you will not change the floors in your home very often over the years.
+The decision about what to use for your floors, or what to replace them with, is an important one as usual, you will not change the floors in your home very often over the years.

 The issue of sustainability must now also be considered, and this includes the floor surfaces and whatever you cover them with, such as decorative rugs.